 - Buy a combination Diamond / Moissanite Tester.
 These are readily available and can quickly indicate if the ‘diamond’ in question is a true diamond or a simulant.

 - Put the stone under a UV light.
 Many (but not all) diamonds will exhibit blue fluorescence under an ultra violet or black light, so the presence of a medium to strong blue will go towards confirming that it is real.
 The absence of blue, however, does not mean it is fake – it could simply be a better quality diamond.
 If you see a very slight green, yellow, or grey fluorescence under ultraviolet light, it may be Moissanite.

 The cost of gold and diamonds alone dictates that you should not only be a 100% sure that you are not buying a fake, but that you should also exercise due caution when buying or selling diamonds.
 You can land yourself in a lot of unwarranted trouble if you are found to be dealing in stolen diamonds or gold jewellery.
 Unfortunately, ‘not knowing that the item was illegally mined or imported’ will not automatically exonerate you.
 Ignorance of the law is never an excuse for having broken it.

 Looking to sell diamonds or jewellery or in need of buyers for your diamonds?
 The bottom line is to safely and securely obtain or sell diamonds or jewellery items through reputable, trustworthy diamond dealers or agents only.

-For more information on where can you find diamonds, or on the best way to sell diamonds, contact Liquid Finance today.
+For more information on where can you find diamonds, or on the best way to sell diamonds, contact Liquid Fin today.